tamus-cyber/OpenSSL-vuln-2022/README.md

 # OpenSSL-vuln-2022

-This repository is provided to track resources related to mitigating the 2022 OpenSSL vulnerability.
+This repository is provided to track resources related to mitigating the 2022 OpenSSL vulnerabilities - CVE-2022-3602 and CVE-2022-3786.

+Information regarding the vulnerability specifics can be found [here](https://www.openssl.org/news/secadv/20221101.txt)

+The OpenSSL project team has released 3.0.7 to address this vulnerability.
+Release information can be found [here](https://mta.openssl.org/pipermail/openssl-announce/2022-November/000241.html)

 Community tracking of affected and unaffected software can be found [here](https://github.com/NCSC-NL/OpenSSL-2022/tree/main/software)